evagoras/commandbox-osgi/README.md

+# commandbox-osgi
-A CommandBox command for creating OSGi compatible JARs.
+This is a ForgeBox CommandBox module for converting JARs into named and versioned OSGi bundle compatible JARs.

 ## Install the command locally
 ```